AndrijaS37N/AndrijaS37N.github.io/README.md

 ```
 npm run build --no-delete-output-path
 ```
-Update: May not work as intended it seems.
-Will post fixes at a later date.
+<strike>Update: May not work as intended it seems.
+Will post fixes at a later date.</strike>
+I've seperated the repos locally, when pushing the build, I copy the dist folder to this repo.